carlotagillard/carlotagillard.github.io/projects/IDC.md

 position`.
 The receiving bot inverts it with integer division and modulo to recover which group sent the message and what they found.

-That encoding is why the whole exchange fits in one byte per message, which matters when five radios share a channel.
-There is no addressing and no acknowledgement.
-Instead every bot rebroadcasts its own value roughly once every hundred passes through the receive loop, and keeps rebroadcasting until its local `results` array is complete.
+With five radios on one shared channel, there was no addressing and no acknowledgements.
+Instead, bots rebroadcasted their value once every 100 receive loops until their local results array was complete.
 A dropped message simply gets sent again a moment later, so the protocol converges without any retry logic.

-The array starts as five values of -1.
-Each incoming message fills one slot, and the LCD redraws the full array plus the running sum every time a new value arrives.
-Two reserved bytes, 36 and 37, trigger a synchronised song and light show once the whole team has finished.
+Incoming messages filled a 5-slot results array, updating the LCD with the running sum and full array every time a new value arrived.
+Two reserved bytes (36 and 37) triggered a synchronized song and light show once the team finished

-## Testing and results
+## Testing and Results

-I validated performance across five consecutive trials, measuring timing precision and sensor accuracy.

-[The numbers.
-Completion rate out of five, run time and how much it varied, how often the RFID read succeeded on the first stop, how long the array took to fill once all bots reached the end.
-Even rough figures beat none.]
+The robot completed the course successfully: it followed the line through all seven crossbars, crossed the dead-reckoning gap, read its RFID tag, and stopped at the finish.
+On the final display, one or two of the five values were still showing -1, meaning we never received those bots' broadcasts before the run ended.

+That gap points at the communication layer rather than the navigation.
+Because there is no acknowledgement in the protocol, a bot has no way to know whether its message was heard, and a receiver has no way to request a resend.
+Every bot rebroadcasts on a loop, so given more time the array would likely have filled, but "given more time" is not a design.
+With acknowledgements, or with staggered transmit intervals so five radios stop talking over each other, those slots would have filled deterministically.

 ## What I would do differently

 Two things stand out in the code.

 The state machine handles seven of its eight possible states.
 State 2, black-white-black, has no case, which means the robot straddling the line with only the outer sensors on it would issue no motor command at all.
 It never came up on our course geometry, but an unhandled state is an unhandled state, and I would either give it a recovery behaviour or assert on it.

-The five crossbar cases are near-identical copies of each other, differing only in the flash colour and the position value.
+The five crossbar cases are near-identical copies of each other, differing only in the flash color and the position value.
 There is also a duplicate `else if` branch testing the same condition as the `if` above it, so it can never execute.
-Both would collapse into one parameterised function taking colour and index, which would have made the RFID logic easier to change when we were tuning it.
+Both would collapse into one parameterized function taking color and index, which would have made the RFID logic easier to change when we were tuning it.

-[Optional third: a bug that cost you real time.
-The 35 second hold at crossbar 5 is clearly a synchronisation point, so if that number was found by trial and error rather than derived, that is a good story.]

 ## Additional Resources